Police Command of the Islamic Republic of Iran: Revolution and reorganization (1979 – present)

 The National Police of Iran operated with approximately 200,000 men in 1979, a figure that has not fluctuated much since.
 The National Police was also under the Ministry of Interior, and its responsibilities included all cities with more than 5,000 in population, at least 20 percent of the population.
-Additionally the National Police was responsible for passport and immigration procedures, issuance and control of citizens' identification cards, driver and vehicle licensing and registration, and railroad and airport policing.
+Additionally, the National Police was responsible for passport and immigration procedures, issuance and control of citizens' identification cards, driver and vehicle licensing and registration, and railroad and airport policing.
 Some of these duties were absorbed into the Ministry of the Pasdaran during the early years of the Revolution, and cooperation between these two branches seemed extensive.

 Since 1979, both these paramilitary organizations have undergone complete reorganizations.
 IRP leaders quickly appointed Gendarmerie and police officers loyal to the Revolution to revive and reorganize the two bodies under the Islamic Republic.
 Between 1979 and 1983, no fewer than seven officers were given top National Police portfolios.
 Colonel Khalil Samimi, appointed in 1983 by the influential Ali Akbar Nategh-Nouri, then Minister of Interior, who was credited with reorganizing the National Police according to the IRP's Islamic guidelines.
 The Gendarmerie followed a similar path.
 Seven appointments were made between 1979 and 1986, leading to a full reorganization.
 In addition to Brigadier General Ahmad Mohagheghi, the commander in the early republican period who was executed in late summer of 1980 and five colonels were purged.
 Colonel Ali Kuchekzadeh played a major role in reorganizing and strengthening the Gendarmerie after its near collapse in the early revolutionary period.
 The commander in 1987, Colonel Mohammad Sohrabi, had served in that position since February 1985 and was the first top officer to have risen from the ranks.

 As of 1987, the National Police and the Gendarmerie reflected the ideology of the state.
 Despite their valuable internal security operations, the roles of both bodies were restricted by the rising influence of the Sepah and the Basij.
 The Gendarmerie was disbanded in 1991, along with the National Police and Islamic Revolution Committees; all three of these organizations being merged into the present-day Law Enforcement Force.

 The Police–110 unit specializes in rapid-response activities in urban areas and dispersing gatherings deemed dangerous to public order.
 In 2003, some 400 women became the first female members of the police force since the 1978–79 Revolution.

 The current commander is IRGC-born Brigadier General Hossein Ashtari, former first deputy chief of police under Esmail Ahmadi Moqaddam; he relieved his predecessor and was appointed by the Supreme Leader Ayatollah Ali Khamenei on March 9, 2015.

 Per a decree issued by Supreme Leader Ali Khamenei, on 8 December 2021 Law Enforcement Force structure was promoted to that of a General Command in 2021, it was thus renamed "Law Enforcement Command of Islamic Republic of Iran".

+In August 2024 the Police Command ordered expelling of all unauthorized Afghan resident immigrants back to their country in one year.

+In another incident police allegedly broke an Afghan girl's neck.